 - Murphy’s Oil Soap is not recommended for use on laminate as it can leave it looking streaky.

-- For quite clean-up of spots and spills, spray with window cleaner and wipe with a soft cloth.
-However, do NOT overuse window cleaners that contain ammonia as excess ammonia can strip away the protective sealant on laminate floors.
+- Do NOT overuse window cleaners that contain ammonia to spot clean laminate as excess ammonia can strip away the protective sealant on laminate floors.

 - Wipe up water and other spills promptly as excess water or other liquid can damage floors and cause warping.